-For the previous three years, since I quit my job to travel, I’ve been taking pictures around the world, trying different tips and self-teaching myself every day from what works and what doesn’t.
-And in the process, I’ve learned that photography — particularly travel photography — is a self-learning process.
+Since I quit my job to travel, in 2016, I’ve been frequently discussing useful travel photography tips for beginners.
+I have been taking pictures around the world, trying different tips and self-teaching myself every day about what works and what doesn’t.
+And in the process, I’ve learned that photography — particularly travel photography tips — is a self-learning process.
 The more you click the more you learn.

-I mean I’ve never been to a photography school, and yet here I am, making my living as a professional travel blogger and photographer who regularly visit countries on photography assignments.
+I’ve never been to a photography school or attended many travel photography tips courses, and yet here I am, making my living as a professional travel blogger and photographer who regularly visit countries on photography assignments, and travel the world on travel sponsorships.

 I’ve slowly learned the techniques of travel photography over years of reading other material out there and putting it into practice.
 And you can learn this way too.
 So wasting no more time, here are my top travel photography tips to help you improve your images.